menium878/AudioNotesAndTesting/Notes.md

 ### sine wave
 Any sound could be broken doing into series of the sine waves of diffrent frequentensy amplitute etc.

+Single pick on fundamental frequentensy

+---- Side Note -----
+squere note multiple harmonices with one pick